morissetcl/see_double/README.md

 ----- Analyze of your result from each features specs -----

 ./spec/features/cars/edit_spec.rb:
-you use 2 times 'CoolCar' as expect you use 2 times 'customer@gmail.com' as expect
+you use 2 times 'CoolCar' as result you use 2 times 'customer@gmail.com' as result
 ```

 SeeDouble count the number of occurence of your 'result'.
 Your result is sorted by file.